vanyle/vectarine/docs/user_manual.md

 ## Drawing things on the screen

 Drawing functions are inside the `graphics` module.

+When drawing things on the screen, you need to tell Vectarine where to put them.
+To do so, you have two options, you can either use **Vec** or **Coord**.

+### Using Vec

-Most function take a `V2` from the `vec` module to define positions and sizes.
+Most functions can take a `V2` from the `vec` module to define positions and sizes.
 The first argument to `V2` (called x) is the horizontal position, the second argument (called y) is the vertical position.

 - `(0,0)` is the center of the screen.